 Visualise page and site performance over time

-Thanks to the ability to create custom table Filters to any data set, Google Data Studio is increidbly easy to customise and enable you to conduct fine grain analysis of specific sections of your site over time.
+Thanks to the ability to create and apply custom table Filters to any data set, Google Data Studio is incredibly easy to customise, enabling you to conduct fine grain analysis of specific sections of your site over time.

 Easily compare CTR differences by country or device type

-I’m trying to integrate Google Data Studio into my own reporting as much as possible and have already found it to be beneficial in helping others understand what could be considered otherwise complex or hard to explain insights.
+Google Data Studio has now become integral to my analytics reporting and analysis workflow.
+I've found it to be incredibly beneficial. not just in terms of reporting Search data, but across a massive range of sources.
+I've also found Data Studio to be beneficial in helping others understand what could be considered otherwise complex or hard to explain insights.

 There’s so many interesting ways you can slice and dice search console data within Google Data Studio, and it feels like I’m only just scratching the surface myself.
 I suggest you set up own account and get started.
 You can read more about getting started with Google Data Studio here.